The AI Vendor Power Shift: How to Position Your Infrastructure as OpenAI, Google, and Anthropic Compete

 No vendor leads everywhere.

-- o1 → reasoning
+- o1 leads in reasoning

-- Gemini → multimodal
+- Gemini leads in multimodal

-- Claude → iterative workflows
+- Claude leads in iterative workflows

 Multi-vendor setups achieve 18% higher task success rates by routing tasks to strengths.